preservim/vim-colors-pencil/README.markdown

 ## See also

-If you like this plugin, you may like these other ones from the same author:
+If you like this color scheme, you may like these plugins from the same
+author:

 * [vim-quotable](http://github.com/reedes/vim-quotable) - extends Vim to support typographic (‘curly’) quotes
 * [vim-lexical](http://github.com/reedes/vim-lexical) - Building on Vim’s spell-check and thesaurus/dictionary completion